-There already exists a considerable body of work in the generation of route descriptions.
+There already exists a considerable body of work in the automatic generation of route descriptions.
 Pattabhiraman and Cercone (1990) pointed to the importance of salience and relevance in content selection, the first sub-process in NLG.
 The domain of route descriptions illustrates their point clearly because of the inherent coupling of domain and linguistic knowledge.
-The notion of salience is further specified as a gradual value by Lapalme et al (1998); their system produces variants of subway route directions by mapping the relative importance of information entities onto syntactico-semantic features.
+The notion of salience is further specified as a gradual value by Fraczak, Lapalme and Zock (1998); their system produces variants of subway route directions by mapping the relative importance of information entities onto syntactico-semantic features.
 While these approaches are all concerned with establishing a link between GIS knowledge on the one hand and linguistic realization principles on the other, Moulin and Kettani (1999) take a radically different approach.
 They advocate the encoding of geographical information centred around those elements that are believed to be crucial in the description of routes, thus conceiving the generation task as a straightforward mapping from the underlying data.
-Like Lapalme and his colleagues, Höök (1991) also aimed at generating different route descriptions for one particular route, but from a human-computer interaction (HCI) perspective; her focus was the matching of observed differences in navigation style.
-Finally, the route descriptions generated by Maaß and colleagues (Maaß, Baus & Paul 1995) are based on the integration of cognitive and perceptual information processing.

-From our perspective, this earlier work suffers from two drawbacks.
+Like Fraczak et al (1998) and Höök (1991) also aimed at generating different route descriptions for one particular route, but from a human-computer interaction (HCI) perspective; her focus was the matching of observed differences in navigation style.
+Finally, the route descriptions generated by Maaß et al (1995) are based on the integration of cognitive and perceptual information processing.
+From our perspective, this earlier work suffers from two drawbacks:

-- For the most part, earlier systems have not made use of real GIS data, but have relied on hand-crafted knowledge sources to support the generation process.
-While this strategy allows exploration of desirable outputs in a way that might inform subsequent GIS data development exercises, it does not provide a solution to the limitations of existing GIS-based systems. - The techniques used in these systems have tended to be somewhat ad hoc, in that they have not attempted to capitalise on more general techniques and approaches developed in the field of NLG.
+- For the most part, earlier systems have not made use of real GIS data, but have relied on handcrafted knowledge sources to support the generation process.
+While this strategy allows exploration of desirable outputs in a way that might inform subsequent GIS data development exercises, it does not provide a solution to the limitations of existing GIS-based systems. - The techniques used in these systems have tended to be somewhat ad hoc, in that they have not attempted to capitalize on more general techniques and approaches developed in the field of NLG.

 Our own system, Coral, has evolved over the last few years through a range of quite different instantiations.
-Our earlier work addressed the provision of route descriptions within a University department (Williams & Watson 1999), providing multi-modal (text, graphics and speech) descriptions via the web; more recently, we have explored how higher-level segmentation of a route description may contribute to its ease of use, especially when delivered via a mobile device (Geldof & Dale 2002).
+Our earlier work addressed the provision of route descriptions within a university department (Williams and Watson, 1999), providing multi-modal (text, graphics and speech) descriptions via the web; more recently, we have explored how higher-level segmentation of a route description may contribute to its ease of use, especially when delivered via a mobile device (Geldof and Dale, 2002).